williamthome/doctest/README.md

     ].
 ```

-Note that the code is defined like the Erlang shell, starting with `1&gt `
+Note that the code is defined like the Erlang shell, starting with `N> `, where `N` is a number,
 and continues in multiple lines with `.. `.
 The result is a value without
 starting with those shell symbols.